belgif/fedvoc/README.md

 More advanced, the **"Datamodels" sheet** shows the relationships between vocabulary entries.
 It can be read as: entry ‘SubjectName’ has a relation of type ‘predicate’ with entry ‘ObjectName’ For instance: ‘houseNumber’ ‘domain’ ‘BelgianAddress’ means that instances with the property ‘houseNumber’ are of type ‘BelgianAddress’.

-Other sheets contain the source data from which the consolidated sheets with the standardized or draft vocabularies are generated.
-They are only meant to input the vocabularies into the spreadsheet rather than for reading; their use is explained in the first "Intro" sheet.